spookier/Rose/README.md

 - **Game not detected**: Ensure League of Legends is installed in default location
 - **Language issues**: Use `--language auto` for automatic detection or specify your client's language
 - **Performance issues**: Use manual language selection (`--language <lang>`) for better performance
-- **Non-Latin alphabet issues**: Languages with non-Latin alphabets (Chinese, Japanese, Korean, Arabic, etc.) are currently not supported due to OCR limitations
 - **OCR language not found**: Ensure Tesseract OCR has the required language packs installed
 - **Tesseract OCR errors**: Run `python utils/check_tesseract.py` to diagnose installation issues
 - **Permission errors**: The installer version automatically uses user data directories to avoid permission issues